pkulwj1994/diff_instruct_star/README.md

 ## Acknolwegement

-This project was launched by the AGI team of Xiaohongshu Inc. The project was done while Weijian Luo was a full-time student at Peking University.
+This project was launched by the **Hi Lab of Xiaohongshu Inc**.
 Our model was developed based on our internal reimplementation of the Diff-Instruct paper.
 We do acknowledge the DMD2 project which provides high-quality open-sourced 1-step text-to-image models that we have used as the initial model (i.e., a model without preference alignment).
 We also acknowledge the authors of the SiD-LSG project for their high-quality implementation of SD1.5-based diffusion distillation models.